Shoista Mullojonova: Early life

 She was born in Dushanbe, Tajik ASSR to a religious Bukharian Jewish family.
 Her mother, Sivyo Davydova, was from Samarkand and her father, Rubin Mullodzhanov, originally came from Bukhara.
 Her family traces its ancestry to an artistocratic Levite tribe that has been into performing and entertaining since the time of the First and Second Temple in Jerusalem.

 Her family was full of entertainers (actors, singers, and musicians).
 In 1924, her parents and older siblings (Ribi, Levi, Ishokhor, Zulai, Naftoli) moved from Uzbekistan to Tajikistan, where Shoista was born a year later.
-She learned to speak fluent Bukhori, a dialect of the Tajiki-Persian language, and Russian.
+She spoke both Bukhori and Russian.
 Her mother was also a singer and her whole family was into music and acting.
 She graduated from the Stalinabad Women's Pedagogical School in 1943 and studied at the Moscow Conservatory from 1947 to 1953.

 Career

 Shoista Mullojonova had her debut at age 8 when she sang on Dushanbe radio.
 During the beginning of her career, in the early 1940s, she was part of the Rubab Player Ensemble in Tajikistan's Ensemble.
-With the ensemble, in 1945, she sang in Iran for the royal family of Iran and the Shah, the Pahlavis including Reza Shah the Great, and for the Iranian audience in Bukhori.
+With the ensemble, in 1945, she sang in Iran for the royal family of Iran and the Shah, the Pahlavis including Reza Shah, and for the Iranian audience in Bukhori.
 She earned the title, Merited Artist of Tajikistan, at the age of 20.

 By the mid-1940s, Mullojonova broke away from the ensemble and began to sing solo.
-In May 1945, at the conclusion of the Great Patriotic War of the Soviet Union, she sang the Tajik/Russian song "Idi Zafar" (Holiday of Victory) on the Tajik State Radio in Stalinabad in honor of Victory Day over Nazi Germany.
+In May 1945, at the conclusion of the Great Patriotic War, she sang the Tajik/Russian song "Idi Zafar" (Holiday of Victory) on the Tajik State Radio in Stalinabad in honor of Victory Day over Nazi Germany.
 After graduating from the Moscow Conservatory in 1953, she performed at the Aini Theater for Opera and Ballet.
 The roles that she developed there include Mahin in Tohir va Zuhro (Tohir and Zuhro) by A. Lenskii; Gulizor in Shurishi Vose (The Vose Uprising) by S. Balasanian; Marfa in Arusi Shoh (The Bride of the King) by Rimsky-Korsakov, and others.

-Through the years, she sang Shashmakom music throughout Central Asia, Middle East, and the Soviet Union and made a wonderful living.
+Through the years, she sang Shashmaqam music throughout Central Asia, Middle East, and the Soviet Union and made a wonderful living.
 She was named the "People's Artist of the Tajik SSR", in 1957 and Merited Artist of the USSR.
 From the mid-1950s to the mid-1970s, she was a soloist vocalist for the Tajik State Philharmonic.
 Mullojonova sang music of all other Soviet republics and of Eastern people.
 She always preferred the music of her Eastern and Tajik people.
 In 1975, she was named senior instructor at the Tajikistan State Institute of Arts.
 In the 1980s, Mullojonova earned a reputation for being the Queen of Tajik Music.
 She sang in Central Asia and all over the former Soviet Union for 50 years.